 A total of 1186 surveys were completed during the unpaved survey study at Rancho San Vicente in Calero County Park and on the John Nicholas Trail in Sanborn County Park.
-The data produced during these 142.75 hours of surveys over 37 days includes visitor sentiment supporting or opposing Class 1 e-bikes on multi-use/unpaved trails.
+The data produced during these 142.75 hours of surveys over 37 days includes visitor sentiment supporting or opposing Class 1 e-bikes on multi-use, unpaved trails.

 The majority of respondents (57%) support Class 1 e-bike access on multi-use trails, while 43% of respondents were either opposed (16%), neutral (23%) or not sure (4%) of the use.
-The percentage of support for Class 1 e-bikes on multi-use/unpaved trails decreases to 40% when looking only at responses from non-cyclists while opposition rises to 26%.
+The percentage of support for Class 1 e-bikes on multi-use, unpaved trails decreases to 40% when looking only at responses from non-cyclists while opposition rises to 26%.
 In total, 60% of non-cyclists either oppose (26%), are neutral (26%) or not sure (8%) of the use.
 Speed was mentioned in 52% of the reasons given in the safety category for opposition to Class 1 e-bikes.
 Of the 1180 respondents, 14 experienced a prior conflict with e-bikes (1 conflict reported at the John Nicolas Trail, 13 reported at Rancho San Vicente).
 Of all the reported conflicts, 23% were with e-bikes although they made up only 10% of all observed bikes.
-The observational data collected during the surveys show that e-bikes were not speeding more than regular bikes, 2.30% of e-bikes were observed speeding and 2.88% of regular bikes were observed speeding.
-Speed clearly impacts both reported trail conflicts and was an observed behavior.
-The survey does not show a difference in those impacts between e-bikes and regular bicycles.
+The observational data collected during the surveys show that e-bikes were not speeding more than regular bikes, 2.30% of e-bikes were observed speeding while 2.88% of regular bikes were observed speeding.